In 2016 three new Executive Leadership Scholars were selected to join the 12 whose journey is already under way. Today 15 scholars are in the program.

 It’s a pretty heavy course load and you know you will make it – but just to help you along the way, you will be assigned a professional coach and a mentor to guide you down this path.
 Your coach with make sure you are on track, help you sharpen your skills, and, when you need it, give you that pep talk to keep you off the bench.
 Once your classroom training is complete, you will be paired with a current credit union leader to serve as a mentor and help apply your knowledge to real-world situations.
 Your mentor will guide you through identifying and resolving current issues that require action at the executive level, giving you practical, executive management experience to move your career forward.

 Ready to Start?

 Applying to the Foundation Executive Leadership Program is easy:

-- Fill out the program Apply for 2016 now
+- Fill out the program Apply for 2017 starting in November

 - Get a letter of recommendation from your credit union’s chief executive officer

 - Submit your application and letter of recommendation by the deadline posted at the top of this page to:

 Attn: Dr. Dan Santangelo